ggerganov/whisper.cpp/README.md

 - The core tensor operations are implemented in C ([ggml.h](ggml.h) / [ggml.c](ggml.c))
 - The high-level C-style API is implemented in C++ ([whisper.h](whisper.h) / [whisper.cpp](whisper.cpp))
-- Simple usage is demonstrated in [main.cpp](main.cpp)
+- Sample usage is demonstrated in [main.cpp](examples/main)
-- Sample real-time audio transcription from the microphone is demonstrated in [stream.cpp](stream.cpp)
+- Sample real-time audio transcription from the microphone is demonstrated in [stream.cpp](examples/stream)
+- Various other examples are available in the [examples](examples) folder

 The tensor operators are optimized heavily for Apple silicon CPUs.
 Depending on the computation size, Arm Neon SIMD instrisics or CBLAS Accelerate framework routines are used.
 The latter are especially effective for bigger sizes since